 The artwork for the 2019 President's Medal from the 'After Ethos' series by Nadina Geary.

-Elizabeth Carroll presented the final award for the night, the President’s Medal, to Margie Rowe, who leads the family violence team at Legal Aid ACT.
+Elizabeth Carroll presented the President’s Medal to Margie Rowe, who leads the family violence team at Legal Aid ACT.
 Margie has built a collaborative relationship between her team, and the Court, the AFP, and the private profession, driving more efficient processes and ensuring her clients’ safety is minimally impacted by delays.
 She has worked tirelessly to improve the lives of those impacted by family and domestic violence, including working closely with the Court on refining processes to ensure the safety of victims, and being involved in legislative changes around coercive control.
 She is valued by her colleagues and staff for her leadership and mentoring, by her clients and the Courts for her advocacy, and by all for her humility and commitment to service.
 Her staff speak extensively of her ability to inspire them, her dedication to improving legal outcomes for domestic violence survivors, and her infectious passion for her work.